 - Decompression of the spine – a factor that can create a spine injury or result from spine trauma is excessive pressure on the nerve root.
 As the spinal nerve root acts as the means of communication between the brain and the rest of the body, efforts must be made to decompress the spine.
 These surgeries can be of two types: (1) microdiscectomy, a minimally invasive surgery where a piece of a disc is cut off by surgical tools or lasers, and (2) laminectomy, the removal of the lamina, the vertebrae portion on top of the spinal cord.
 The purpose of both procedures is to relieve pressure that is being placed on the nerve root.

-- Discectomy – It is a surgical procedure performed for the removal of the fragment of slipped disc, also known as bulging disc or herniated disc.
+- Discectomy – the removal of any part of a damaged vertebrae disc: a slipped disc, bulging disc or herniated disc may require a discectomy

 - Transforaminal Lumbar Interbody Fusion – sometimes is not enough to eliminate a part of the vertebral disc.
 In those cases, a transforaminal lumbar interbody fusion is performed where the entire disc is removed, and the two vertebrae become fused as one.